Table of Contents

 Surprisingly beginner friendly

 You’ve probably seen videos of pros pulling heinous tendon-wrecking pockets here, and concluded that this place is reserved for the elite.
-True, there is a ridiculous amount of hard climbing, but out of all the major areas around, Margalef is by far the most beginner friendly.
+True, there is a ridiculous amount of hard stuff, but out of all the major areas around, Margalef is by far the most beginner-friendly rock climbing area in Spain.

 There are many well-bolted 4s, 5s and low 6s on the gray slabs, for example.
 Even if routes tend to be somewhat alike (pockets, pockets, pockets, and more pockets), there are sectors to mix it up: Catedral holds some of the finest Rodellaresque tufa climbs, while out-of-this-world rock formations in Racó de la Coma Closa are a must see.